alexandengstrom/python-quizzer/README.md

 ![Python Quizzer](public/banner-transparent.png)

-Welcome to the **Python Quizzer** - an interactive way to test and improve your Python skills!
+Welcome to **Python Quizzer** - an interactive way to test and improve your Python skills!
 This is a hobby project built with React and TypeScript.

 The quiz presents users with 20 random Python questions, each featuring a question, a code snippet, and six possible answers.
 After responding to a question, the game displays an explanation of the code.